Circa is invested in providing and creating opportunities for communities to access the artform of circus.

 With an intake once every six months, Circa Zoo train three times a week in our Fortitude Valley Studio.
 Alumni of this program have gone on to further study and performance outcomes with notable circus organisations including Wilde Applause, National Institute of Circus Arts, Poncho Circus, and the Circa Ensemble.

-Owing to the generous support of the Tim Fairfax Family Foundation, Circa Crush has run for three years, with the program set to conclude in October 2017.
-Circa is looking to establish a partnership with the Bundaberg PCYC that will see circus training offered year round as a sustainable artform in the region.
+Owing to the generous support of the Tim Fairfax Family Foundation, Circa Crush has run for three years, with the program concluding in October 2017.

 Starting to 2015, Circa has provided weekly training workshops at Yeronga State High School under the school’s Y-Connect Program.